 “Together, as a pair of earrings, they are breathtaking.
 We have named them after Apollo and Artemis, a twin brother and sister of great power and beauty who were among the most widely venerated of the Ancient Greek deities.” – David Bennett – Worldwide Chairman of Sotheby’s International Jewelry Division.

-In another auction held by Magnificent Jewels in New York, (just a few days away, on the 25th), Sotheby’s is representing a variety of gemstones and colored diamonds.
+In another blue diamond auction held by Magnificent Jewels in New York, (just a few days away, on the 25th), Sotheby’s is representing a variety of gemstones and colored diamonds.
 In this auction, there is a hexagonal, 34.40-carat Colombian Emerald.
 This has a value estimated at $800,000 and $1.2 million.

 My passion for covering the industry has really led me to surf the web daily for new information.
-You can count on me highlighting all of the major industry news and happenings, as they happen, right here on The Diamond Advisors.
+You can count on me highlighting all of the major diamond industry news and happenings, as they happen, right here on The Diamond Advisors.
 Thanks for your readership, and please join our newsletter if you’d like to be updated about any special offers.